In this article, we will discuss how emotional abuse, verbal abuse, and psychological abuse injures you and your marriage or committed relationship.

-Like a person who has his or her hand squeezed tightly by a vice, taking painkillers will do little to solve the problem.
-His or her hand must be free from the vice, and only this can be the effective solution.
+Like a person who has his or her hand squeezed tightly in a vice, taking painkillers will do little to solve the problem.
+His or her hand must be free from the vice, this is the only effective solution.
 So too with an abusive relationship.
 You either need to fix it or get out of it.

 If you are in an abusive relationship, you need to free yourself from the abuse, otherwise you will continue to suffer many mental health problems.

 2. Emotional abuse destroys your self-esteem and confidence.

 If a person endures emotional abuse over an extended period of time, specific long-term effects will take hold and alter the victim's character.